jedjoud10/jedjoud10.github.io/content/blog/project_ideas.md

 # Voxel renderer
 Just a simple voxel game engine with infinite terrain generation.
 I do want to try to implement either ray-marching / ray-tracing / 3D DDA to be able to view a shit-load of voxels without having the need for an octree or LOD around the player as that complicates things quite a bit.
 I also want to experiment with hard / soft ray-traced voxel shadow.
 In theory sounds really cool cause I could experiment with rust-gpu and coding most of the tracing / GPU code in rust which would be nice as it would allow me to use the trait system and stuff like that.
 Maybe using phobos or raw vulkan instead of wgpu as well??
 Would be cool to experiment with.

+**EDIT**: I am currently in the process of writing an OpenGL / OpenTK ray-marcher.
+Will eventually post the repo online with some cool demo videos.
+So far I've implemented a few optimizations (as well as a temporal one that has a lot of artefacts but is really fast)

 # Fully GPU sided renderer
 Just a renderer with basic features like PBR rendering and other shiz (like in cFlake engine) but instead of having the CPU contain all the data you would instead store literally *everything* on the GPU.
 Textures, buffers, and everything else would be generated/handled by the GPU (could maybe implement some sort of procedural texture generation as well).
 But yea culling and everything else would be handled on the GPU, which could lead to some very nice performance boosts compared to the renderer in cFlake for example.